Cho (Han) Hae-joang

 Cho Hae-joang (/ko/; born October 25, 1948) is a South Korean anthropology scholar, critic, feminist, and author.
-As an author on gender, culture, education, and post-colonialism, she has analyzed myths in Korean society and has helped cross the boundary between academia and non-academia.
+As an author on gender, culture, education, and post-colonialism, she has analyzed myths in Korean society and has helped bridge academia and non-academia.
 Through a movement to use the family names of both parents, she contributed to social actions to abolish the patriarchal family registry system known as Hojuje.

-Cho has conducted empirical research on Korean social changes of feminism, youth culture, and family structure.
-In particular, she studied the family system and gender issues in Korean society and has analyzed changes in the traditional family structure and inequality issues in Korean modern society.
-Based on her academic research, she suggested ways for youth to participate more independently in society and supported the growth and independence of youth, emphasizing practical support for their growth and independence over purely theoretical approaches.
+Cho has researched Korean social changes to feminism, youth culture, and family structure.
+She studied the family system and gender issues in Korean society, and has analyzed changes to the traditional family structure and inequality issues in modern Korean society.
+She suggested ways for youth to participate more independently in society and supported their growth and independence, emphasizing practical support over theoretical approaches.

-She is also recognized for presenting on methodologies about alternative education that can interpret Asian local problems, from global perspectives, and has developed alternative educational research for the youth of South Korea.
-Furthermore, Cho's research on women and youth issues has been published in multinational academic journals.
-Her publications have inspired further research globally on family, gender, and youth issues in contemporary society.
+She is known for presenting methodologies about alternative education which can interpret Asian problems from global perspectives, and has developed alternative educational research for the youth of South Korea.
+Cho's research on women and youth issues has been published in multinational academic journals.
+Her writing has inspired further global research on family, gender, and youth issues in contemporary society.

 Life

-Cho (Han) was born in Busan, South Korea on October 25, 1948.
-She grew up in South Korea and graduated with a BA in history from Yonsei University in 1971.
-She received her MA from University of Missouri–Columbia in 1974 and her PhD in anthropology from UCLA in 1979.
-While studying in the United States, she married Kilnam Chon, a South Korean computer scientist, who became a professor of computer science at KAIST.
-In March 1979, she began lecturing in the Department of Anthropology at Seoul National University.
-She then moved to the Department of Sociology at Yonsei University in September 1979.
-In 2008, she moved to the newly established Department of Cultural Anthropology at Yonsei University.
-She retired from the faculty and became a professor emeritus of Yonsei University in 2014.
+Cho (Han) was born in Busan, South Korea, on October 25, 1948.
+She grew up in South Korea, and graduated with a BA degree in history from Yonsei University in 1971.
+Cho (Han) received an MA degree from the University of Missouri–Columbia in 1974 and a PhD degree in anthropology from UCLA in 1979.
+While studying in the United States she married Kilnam Chon, a South Korean computer scientist who became a professor of computer science at the Korea Advanced Institute of Science and Technology.
+In March 1979, Cho (Han) began lecturing in Seoul National University's Department of Anthropology before moving to the Department of Sociology at Yonsei University in September of that year.
+In 2008, she moved to the newly-established Department of Cultural Anthropology at Yonsei University.
+Cho (Han) became a professor emeritus at Yonsei University in 2014.